korkija/MovieTheater/README.md

 ## Available Scripts

-In the project directory, you can run:
+Еo start the project go to the folder SRC
 ### `cd src`

+In this directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br />